glynawe/awe/INSTALL.md

 ## Requirements

-A Unix-like operating system, Gnu C, Python 3, OCaml 4.05 or later, make, ar, markdown and the Boehm GC.
+A Unix-like operating system, Gnu C, Python 3, OCaml 4.08 or later, make, ar, markdown and the Boehm GC.

 Ubuntu or Debian Linux are ideal.
-The Windows Subsystem for Linux should be used on Windows; Cygwin support is highly experimental.
 Awe is reported to successfully compile and run the test and example programs on macOS.

 On Debian or Ubuntu install these packages: